 What Are Ethers?

-Ethers are a class of organic compounds derived from the Latin word ‘aether’ which means ‘to ignite’.
-At room temperature under high-pressure ether are flammable.
-In ether oxygen atom bonded to two same or different alkyl or aryl groups.
+Ethers are a class of organic compounds that mostly contain an ether group wherein the oxygen atom is bonded to two alkyl or aryl groups.
+The word Ether has been derived from the Latin word ‘aether’ which means ‘to ignite’.
+At room temperature and under a high-pressure, ethers are usually flammable.
 The general formula of ether is given as R-O-R, R-O-R’, R-O-Ar or Ar-O-Ar where R represents an alkyl group and Ar represents an aryl group.

 1. CH3 – O – CH3 (Dimethyl ether)